nokia/danm/README.md

 The flexible IPAM module also allows Pods to define the IP allocation scheme best suited for them.
 Pods can ask dynamically allocated IPs from the defined allocation pool, or can ask for one, specific, static address.
 The application can even ask DANM to forego the allocation of any IPs to their interface in case a L2 network interface is required.
+##### Using IPAM with static backends
+While using the DANM IPAM with dynamic backends is mandatory, netadmins can freely choose if they want their static CNI backends to be also integrated to DANM's IPAM; or they would prefer these interfaces to be statically configured by another IPAM module.
+By default the "ipam" section of a static delegate is always configured from the CNI configuration file identified by the network's NetworkID parameter.
+However, users can overwrite this inflexible -and most of the time host-local- option by defining "cidr", and/or "net6" in their network manifest just as they would with a dynamic backend.
+When a Pod connects to a network with static NetworkType but containing allocation subnets, and explicitly asks for an "ip", and/or "ip6" address from DANM in its annotation; DANM overwrites the "ipam" section coming from the static config with its own, dynamically allocated address.
+If a Pod does not ask DANM to allocate an IP, or the network does not define the necessary parameters; the delegation automatically falls back to the "ipam" defined in the static config file.
+**Note**: DANM can only integrate static backends to its flexible IPAM if the CNI itself is fully compliant to the standard, i.e. uses the plugin defined in the "ipam" section of its configuration.
+It is the administrator's responsibility to configure the DANM management APIs according to the capabilities of every CNI!
 ##### IPv6 and dual-stack support
 DANM's IPAM module, and its integration to dynamic backends -IPVLAN, MACVLAN, and SR-IOV CNIs- support both IPv6, and dual-stack (one IPv4, and one IPv6 address provisioned to the same interface) addresses!
 To configure an IPv6 CIDR for a network, network administrators shall configure the "net6" attribute.
 Additionally, IP routes for IPv6 subnets can be configured via "routes6".